 Start by finding a seated position that will be comfortable for you to hold for the duration of this sequence.
 If you need to pad your yoga mat with a blanket or sit on a blanket, please do so!
 Give yourself permission to make this sequence comfortable for you.
 After this sequence, you should feel in the moment and be more aware of your body.

 1. Roll the shoulders back, then forward.
 Roll your head clockwise, then counterclockwise.

-2. Creep your left hand out to the side, bring your right arm up and over to the left side.
+2. Creep your left hand out to the side and bring your right arm up and over to the left side.
 Stay for five breaths.
 Inhale arms up, hands touching.
 Get taller.
-Then reach to your right to repeat the sequence.
+Then, reach to your right to repeat the sequence.

-3. Creep your left hand out to the side, bring your right arm up and over to the left side again.
+3. Creep your left hand out to the side and bring your right arm up and over to the left side again.
 This time, bring your right hand to your left knee and walk your left hand behind you for a spinal twist.
-Inhale, release, and twist forward.
+Inhale, release and twist forward.

 5. Inhale palms to touch over your head, then lean gently from side to side—right fingertips to the floor.
 Left hand to the earlobe and pull your head to the side.
 Then keep the shape but move your right elbow down to the ground, so your left elbow points up.
 Then extend the left arm strong and straight.
 Repeat to the other side.

 6. Inhale palms to touch over your head, then swing your fingertip to the ground behind you.
 Inhale, lift the chin, and look up.
-Exhale round the back.
+Exhale around the back.
 Repeat three times.

 8. Right fingertips forward.
-Use your left hand to carry the right arm left.
+Use your left hand to carry the right arm to the left.
 Look to the right.
 Reverse.